 FINAL THOUGHTS. . .

 I hope you found the information covered here beneficial.
-Feel free to refer back to Why Allied Health Professionals Should Consider Purchasing Long-Term Disability Insurance as needed.
+Feel free to refer back to Why Physical Therapists And Occupational Therapists Should Consider Purchasing Long-Term Disability Insurance.

 Do you have any additional information to share after reading this article?
 Any questions on aspects that may not have been covered?
 Before moving on, please help make the Money Mobilizer a supportive and welcoming community for our current and future colleagues by leaving a question or sharing your knowledge below!